MinaWilliamson/MinaWilliamson/README.md

 <h2>Python Projects:</h2>
-  <b>Currently I have a single responsitory where I store all my current Python Projects. https://github.com/MinaWilliamson/python-portfolio</b>
+  <b>Currently I have a single responsitory where I store all my Python Projects. https://github.com/MinaWilliamson/python-portfolio</b>

   Here you can find one off scripts as well as my current larger projects: